-Some of the defects that have occurred in vehicles are defective tires, seat belts and airbags.
+Some defects that have occurred in vehicles are defective tires, seat belts, and airbags.
 Vehicles that are designed with a high center of gravity are susceptible to rollovers.

-A vehicle defect is usually isolated to a single part of the vehicle.
+We usually isolated a vehicle defect to a single part of the vehicle.

 Advances in safety equipment and manufacturing processes have resulted in motor vehicles being much safer today than in the past.
 However, design and manufacturing errors still occur.
 As reconstruction engineers, we examine the failed part and determine the reason for the failure.

 Some of the many cases that we have assisted our clients with are defective tires, brakes, air bags, seat belts.
 Many times we find the owner did not pro0perly maintain the brakes and the tires.

 Tires play a critical role in operating a safe vehicle.
 A properly maintained tire is needed to allow the driver to have full control of his vehicle.
 When a tire is defective or not properly maintained, it may cause the driver to lose control of the vehicle and have an accident that could cause bodily injury.

 For example, an under inflated tire allows the rims to ride down on the tread and sidewalls.
 Each time the tire rotates, the sidewalls bend and weaken the tire.
 The life of the tire shorten.
 Unfortunately, drivers may not be aware of an under inflated tire.

 Defects in tires can result from errors in design or in the manufacturing process.
 Be aware of tire recalls and know your tire manufacturer and type of tire you have on your vehicle.

 Maintenance involves the age, tire pressure, wear, and repair of tires.

 Check your tires regularly for tire pressure and the wear of the tread.
 Tires with minimum tread are more susceptible to hydroplaning that tires with more tread.